-7.)
-"Door" Condition
+7. "Door" condition

-Note: Make sure main door and lint drawer are closed.
+NOTE: Make sure main door and lint drawer are closed.
 Also, if checking either switch, the plunger must be depressed.

-Check L.E.D input light "door" on component side of computer.
-If light is on replace computer.
+Check LED input light "door" on component side of the computer.
+If light is on, replace computer.

-A.) Check voltage (24 vac) across terminal block # 5 & 7.
+A. Check voltage (24 VAC) across terminal block nos.
+5 and 7.

-If voltage is present, problem is bad wire or termination between terminal block # 5 and computer 15 pin connector # 2, or faulty computer.
+If voltage is present, problem is bad wire(s) or termination(s) between terminal block 5 and computer 15 pin connector 2, or faulty computer.

-If no voltage is present, check for voltage across the 15 pin modular connector #'s 1 & 2 against ground.
+If no voltage is present, check for voltage across the 15 pin modular connector nos.
+1 and 2 against ground.

-If voltage is evident at both points, problem is bad wire(s) or termination(s) between terminal block # 5 and pin # 2 of the 15 pin modular connector or pin # 1 of that same connector to the in - line connector on the output of the 24 volt XFMR located in the computer box area.
+If voltage is evident at both points, problem is bad wire(s) or termination(s) between terminal block 5 and pin 2 of the 15 pin modular connector or pin 1 of that same connector to the in-line connector on the output of the 24 volt XFMR located in the computer box area.

-- B.) If voltage is not evident at both points and ground (#'s 1 & 2 of the 15 pin modular connector located in computer box area against ground.) - 1.)
-No voltage at either two points . . .
-Problem is faulty 24 volt XFMR.
-(P/N: 141403) - 2.)
-If voltage at one point!
-Trace the voltage through the lint drawer switch and the main door switch and their connectors (J3 and J4), to the 15 pin modular connector # 2.
+B. If voltage is not evident at both points and ground (nos.
+1 & 2 of the 15 pin modular connector located in computer box area against ground).

+If no voltage at either two points...Problem is faulty 24 V XFMR (P/N 141403)

+If voltage at one point, trace the voltage through the line drawer switch and the main door switch and their connectors (J3 and J4), to the 15 pin modular connector 2.